phueb/AOCHILDESNouns/README.md

 The first singular dimension of a lexical co-occurrence matrix can be thought of as a vector whose elements are lexical frequencies, which best fits the observed frequencies of context types across __all__ target types.
 Its associated singular value indicates how well this single distribution describes the full co-occurrence matrix.
-This value will be larger when targets have similar context type distributions, and will be smaller if targets have dissimilar context type distributions.
+This value will be larger when _all__ (not just pairwise) targets have similar context type distributions, and will be smaller if all targets have dissimilar context type distributions.
 Thus, a larger the fist singular value, relative to the other singular values, means that the co-occurrence matrix, projected on the first singular dimension, will be a better approximation of the original co-occurrence matrix.